Corinne Holt Sawyer

-Corinne Holt Sawyer (born March 4, 1924) is an American scholar who was the author of a popular mystery series and other works.
+Corinne Margaret Holt Sawyer (born March 4, 1924) is an American scholar who was the author of a popular mystery series and other works.
 She has also written under the name of Corinne Holt and Corinne Holt Rickert.
 Dr. Sawyer retired in 1988 as professor of English at Clemson University, where she still holds the position of Professor Emerita.
 Her first novel was nominated for an Agatha Award for Best First Novel in 1988, beginning the popular Benbow/Wingate series of mystery novels renown for their depiction of older female investigations.
 As an educator, she was instrumental in creating the Sawyer-Snelsire-Robinson Workshop to assist minority students in enrolling at Clemson.

 Early history and education

-Corinne Holt was born in Chisholm, Minnesota.
+Corinne Margaret Holt was born in Chisholm, Minnesota on March 4, 1924.
 Her marriage to Robert T. Rickert ended in divorce, later marrying Hugh A. Sawyer, Jr. (died 1969).
 She attended the University of Minnesota, earning a Bachelor of Arts in English in 1945 and a Master of Arts in 1947.
 While at Minnesota, she adapted material for both the stage and for radio.
 Sawyer earned her Ph.D. in English from the Shakespeare Institute at Birmingham University, England, in 1954.
 Her graduate work was under the direction of professor Allardyce Nichol.
 She was among the first doctoral graduates at the institute, which was formed in 1951.